-- 1. Open the tailgate.
-Remove the light assembly cover by pushing in on the tabs on both sides and pulling the cover off. - 2.
-Remove the socket from the light assembly by turning it one-quarter turn counterclockwise
+- 1. Open the hatch.
+Remove the light assembly cover by pushing in on the tabs on both sides and pulling the cover down. - 2.
+Remove the socket from the light assembly by turning it one-quarter turn counterclockwise.

-3. Pull the burned out bulb straight out of its socket.
+3. Pull the bulb straight out of its socket.
+Push the new bulb straight into

 Push the new bulb straight into the socket until it bottoms.